kubernetes-sigs/kwok/site/content/en/_index.md

 | Windows | 🟠/🔵    | 🔵      | 🔵      | 🔵       | 🔵    |

 - 🟢 Supported
-- 🟠 Need to use your own build of the Kubernetes binary
+- 🟠 Need to build [platform-specific Kubernetes binaries]
 - 🔵 Expected support but not fully tested

 ## Community